AvishkaPriyasad/Travel-Website/travel/README.md

 │── vite.config.js    # Vite configuration
 │── README.md         # Documentation
 ```

-## Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License.